hellohaptik/docs_haptik/docs/bot-analytics/chat-links.md

 ## How to access Chat Links?

-You can access these Chat Links from
+You can access these Chat Links either from -
-* Intelligent Analytics and
+* Intelligent Analytics
 * Smart Agent Chat

 ### On Intelligent Analytics

-On Intelligent Analytic, you can find these **Chat Links** in the **Message Analysis** section, as shown below
+On Intelligent Analytics, you can find these **Chat Links** in the **Message Analysis** section, as shown below

 ![image](https://user-images.githubusercontent.com/75118325/114148758-c0184880-9937-11eb-9965-6bd2d0ca9a7b.png)